microsoft/mu_tiano_plus/PrmPkg/Readme.md

 5. Build PrmPkg \

-The PrmPkg can be built targeting the X64 and AArch64 architectures.
-PRM is not supported on IA32 and ARM primarily because the OS support for PRM is only in 64 bit OSes.
-In addition, the MSVC toolchain does not support export tables on IA32 with the unique UEFI configuration required.
+The PrmPkg can be built targetting the IA32/X64 and AArch64 architectures.

-* X64
+* IA32/X64

-   ``build -p PrmPkg/PrmPkg.dsc -a X64``
+   ``build -p PrmPkg/PrmPkg.dsc -a IA32 -a X64``
    > ***Note***: Due to the way PRM modules are compiled with exports, **only building on Visual Studio compiler tool chains has been tested**.